 Dental and Ophthalmic Cover

 Most insurance policies do not cover dental and ophthalmic expenses unless it is an accidental case.
-The corrective and restoration treatments of vision and teeth can be expensive, especially with increasing age.
-Choose a health plan that covers their checkup and treatment to have a worry-free insurance plan.
+Corrective and restoration treatments for vision and teeth can be expensive, especially with increasing age.
+Choose a health plan that covers checkups and treatment to have a worry-free insurance plan.

 Worldwide Cover

 India is slowly and steadily becoming the hub of modern medication, eliminating the need to rush abroad for quality treatment.
 However, there may be instances when you may need treatment in a foreign country.
-If you have global exposure or travel a lot, it’s better to opt for global insurance coverage to meet any planned or unplanned medical needs.
+If you have global exposure or travel a lot, opting for international insurance coverage to meet any planned or unplanned medical needs is better.

 Secret Santa of the Insurance World: Daily Hospital Cash Allowance

 Some companies provide you with a certain amount of cash for each day you spend in the hospital.
-While nobody wants to go to a hospital, at least you can earn some money out of your own misery.
+While nobody wants to go to a hospital, at least you can earn money from your misery.
 Do read the policy about the maximum days covered under this feature.
-Most companies shell out cash allowance after one day of hospitalization up to a maximum of 7 days.
+Most companies shell out cash allowance after one day of hospitalization up to 7 days.

 When Purchasing the Best Health Insurance for Women